-We are on a mission to empower and equip our local community to enable change that achieve meaningful inclusion for people with learning disabilities.
+We are on a mission to empower and equip our local community to enable change that achieves meaningful inclusion for people with learning disabilities.

 Our work is informed and led by our Action Group.
 The group has lived experience of learning disability.
 Together we take positive action to improve our local area.